Vegetarian's Japan Guide

 The Ultimate Guide to the Stunning Noto Peninsula

-The Noto Peninsula (能登半島) in Ishikawa Prefecture is rich in nature.
+The Noto Peninsula (能登半島) close to Kanazawa in Ishikawa Prefecture is rich in nature.
 The entire peninsula is designated as a national park.
 The diverse landscape created a unique rural culture that differs from the close-by popular destination – Kanazawa.
-The best way to explore the peninsula is to do a loop course and discover what each town or city has to offer!
+The best way to explore the peninsula is to do a loop course and discover what each town and city has to offer!

 The below attractions are listed according to their geographical locations, starting from the southwest side of the coast of the peninsula.
 A three-day itinerary can be easily planned out by following the sequence.
 As some places are harder to get to without a car, renting a car is highly recommended when you come to the Noto Peninsula.
 Otherwise, you will need to rely on regular and/or sightseeing buses, the information for which is provided below.